OBX-Labs/The-Summer-The-Rattlesnakes-Came-iOS/README.md

     but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the BSD 3 clause with added Attribution clause License for more details.

+ This code is offered as is.
+We cannot provide technical support for it.